Sinno family

 The Sinno Family (عائلة سنو) is a Lebanese family, considered one of Beirut's oldest families, and is said to be descending from the Muslim Leader Tarek bin Sinno.

 The Sinno Family members mainly reside in the Lebanese capital Beirut as well as its suburbs such as Aramoun, Bchamoun, Doha, Naama and Choueifat.
-They reside also in Saida, in some Syrian cities such as Damascus and Aleppo, and in Arbeen village and Amman in Jordan.
+They reside also in Saida, in other cities such as Damascus and Aleppo, and in Arbeen village and Amman in Jordan.

 Name Origin and History

 Several explanations and writings about the origin of the name and here is a list of the most known explanations: